Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 - Mismatches introduced by genetic variation and sequencing errors
 - Repetitive sequences in genomes (e.g. start and end of chromosomes)
 - For Eukaryotic genomes the presence of introns in reference genomes, meaning aligners must be able to consider splice-junctions
-- For Prokaryotic genomes the presence of mobile genetic elements or recombination hotspots in reference genomes
+- For Prokaryotic genomes the presence of mobile genetic elements or recombination hotspots

 It is important when selecting an aligner to select one appropriate for your experiment.
 Different aligners generally have different properties and applications.
 For example, some aligners are **splice-aware** while others are not.
 Splice-aware aligners can generate alignments that span intronic regions and therefore account for splicing, e.g. `STAR` and `HISAT2`.
 If your dataset is prokaryotic (non-splicosomal) you would not want to use a splice-aware aligner, and instead using an aligner that is not designed to map across intronic regions such as `bwa-mem` or `bowtie2`.